Khyati-Chouhan/Online-Art-Marketplace-Platform/README.md

 Replace the placeholders with your own credentials.

-Deploy on Vercel
+## Deploy on Vercel

-The easiest way to deploy your Online Art Marketplace is using the Vercel platform, the creators of Next.js.
+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com) from the creators of Next.js.

-Fork or clone the repo.

-Connect the repo to Vercel
-.

-Add your environment variables in the Vercel dashboard.

 Deploy!
 Your app will be live at your-project-name.vercel.app.